 What Are Sprains and Strains?

-Given adequate time and rest, most sprained joints or strained muscles will heal themselves.
-But severe tearing or complete rupture of the affected tissues usually requires surgical repair.
-And damage caused by a sprain can leave the bones in the affected joint improperly aligned, or the ligaments so stretched and weakened that the joint is particularly vulnerable to future injury.
+Given adequate time and rest, mild strained muscles will heal themselves.
+But sprains of joint ligaments or ligaments of the neck or back usually require treatment such as Pain Killers, Muscle relaxants, Chiropractic, Massage, Acupuncture, Physical medicine and advance technologies such as Low Level Laser therapy (LLLT), Electric stimulation therapy, Ultrasound and Hot and Cold packs to target the injured tissues.
+And damage caused by a sprain can leave the bones in the affected joint improperly aligned, or the ligaments so stretched and weakened that the joint is impaired and particularly vulnerable to future injury.

 What Causes Sprains and Strains?

 Anything that places sudden or unaccustomed stress on joints or muscles may cause a sprain or strain.
-Falls, lifting heavy objects, and the exertion of an unfamiliar sport, knocking a joint out of position and overstretching the supporting ligaments or muscles, are common culprits.
+Falls, Automobile accidents or Motor vehicle accidents, ilifting heavy objects, and the exertion of an unfamiliar sport, knocking a joint out of position and overstretching the supporting ligaments or muscles, are common culprits.
 Chronic overuse of a joint can also lead to stretching of ligaments, chronic inflammation, or chronic irritation of a muscle tendon.
 Being overweight, inactive, or in poor physical condition boosts the likelihood of injury.
 Improperly warming up and not stretching muscles before intense physical activity can also result in injury.

 Cervical spine sprain and strain is often the result of a whiplash injury.
 Whiplash is a sudden jerk of the head and neck or abnormal motion beyond the neck's normal range of motion.
-Neck pain usually results due to injury of ligaments, tendons, and muscles.
+Neck pain usually results due to injury of discs, ligaments, tendons, and muscles.
 Cervical spine sprain and strains are most commonly the result of motor vehicle accidents but accidental falls and sports-related accidents can also cause whiplash injury.
-Our local chiropractor in Santa Fe can diagnose injury to the ligaments, tendons, and muscles of the neck as cervical spine sprain and strain and provide you with the back injury treatment you need in order to overcome and even eliminate your pain.
-Using a combination of chiropractic care, therapeutic massage, acupuncture and physiotherapy, our back sprain treatment will treat the root of the problem instead of making the symptoms are you experiencing.
+Our local chiropractic physician in Santa Fe can diagnose injury to the discs, ligaments, tendons, and muscles of the neck as cervical spine sprain and strain and or back as thoracic or lumbar sprain and strain and provide you with the neck or back injury treatment you need in order to overcome and even eliminate your pain and loss of function.
+Using a combination of chiropractic care, therapeutic massage, acupuncture and physiotherapy, our neck and back sprain and strain treatment will treat the root of the problem instead of making the symptoms you are experiencing.
 Our spinal injury treatment is customized to the needs of each patient so you get exactly the care that you need.
+Our local Chiropractor may prescribe pain killers or muscle relaxants in severe cases.

 When You Should Seek Back Sprain Treatment

-Even though many of the cervical sprains and strains treated in our office are due to car accidents, the severity of the cervical sprain and strain injury may not always relate to the speed of the cars involved in the accident or the amount of damage to the cars.
+Even though many of the cervical sprains or lumbar sprain and strains treated in our office are due to car accidents, the severity of the cervical or lumbar sprain and strain injury may not always relate to the speed of the cars involved in the accident or the amount of damage to the cars.
 Collisions at speeds as low as 5 miles per hour can cause whiplash to occupants.

 ● Jaw tightness

-More serious cases of whiplash can result in cervical facet syndrome, the technical term for pain radiating from the facet joints of the cervical spine.
+More serious cases of whiplash or sprain and strain injury can result in cervical or lumbar facet syndrome, the technical term for pain radiating from the facet joints of the cervical spine or lumbar spine.
 Each intervertebral area of the spine contains a disk that acts like a buffer of sorts between vertebrae.
 The facet joints are the posterior joints that actually facilitate the movement of the spin.
 When these facets are injured, it can cause serious pain to the patient.

-Various degenerative diseases and conditions can affect this area of the spine, and the pain and numbness that results can often be misdiagnosed as a herniated disk.
-It’s important to seek medical help for any severe neck pain as this can be a sign of arthritis or other degenerative conditions affecting the joint.
+Various degenerative diseases and conditions can affect the spine, and the pain and numbness that results can often be misdiagnosed as a herniated disk.
+It’s important to seek our medical help for any severe neck pain as this can be a sign of arthritis or other degenerative conditions affecting the joint.

 Sign and symptoms may also include: